DiscountGrocery/myopia-wiki/-Myopia/Characters/-Player/Sisava.md

 | Nationality:       | Xen'drik                                                                                                                                                                   |
 ***
 ### General <i class="ri-checkbox-blank-line"></i>

-Cold, threatening, serious, scary.
+Sisava is a threatening and ruthless Yuan-ti assassin, accorded by a divine purpose.

+They are cold, self-serving, and manipulative, often acting without regard to morality or empathy.

-An avatar of the Mockery, a deity of the Dark Six.
-Divinely assigned to assassinate other 'avatars' of other Dark Six deities.
-Upon killing them, a ritual is performed which increases Sisava's power.
+They are an avatar of the Mockery, a deity of the Dark Six, and assigned to assassinate other 'avatars' of other Dark Six deities.
+A ritual is performed with their corpse which increases Sisava's power.
 * [Leon](../Leon.md): The Devourer
 * [Chance](../Chance.md): The Traveler
 * [Maylyn](../Maylyn.md): The Fury
 * [Phoen](../Phoen.md): The Keeper
-* -: The Shadow
+* unknown: The Shadow

 ***
 ### History <i class="ri-history-line"></i>